How Can You Benefit From Using ACH Withdrawals?

 An ACH withdrawal starts with approval from two financial institutions to permit the exchange of funds.
 The two financial institutions can be two different banks, as long as they both support ACH transfers.

+For example, a customer can give permission to a small business owner to retrieve funds from their account by providing their routing number, account number and other banking details to complete the transaction.
 The ACH network then acts as the overseeing body for the transfer.
-One financial institution and account owner request a withdrawal, and the ACH network communicates the withdrawal to the other institution responsible for fulfilling the request.
-With the ACH network acting as a neutral third party in the exchange, all information stays secure and the financial request gets handled fairly.
+One financial institution and account owner request a withdrawal, and the ACH network communicates the authorization to withdraw to the other institution responsible for fulfilling the request.

 ACH Credit vs. ACH Debit